tombensve/NS-Toolbox/Modelish/README.md

 styles are supported.

 It might have problems with code trying to inspect models via reflection since they are proxy instances.
+These will also be sligtly slower than a plain "java bean" due to being a proxy and storing values in a HashMap.

 ## Latest Version